praghus/tmx-map-parser/README.md

 // The *.tmx file can be loaded as string or URL encoded data.
 // for Webpack use 'url-loader' plugin, for Rollup it can be '@rollup/plugin-url'

-const translateFlips = true // this parameter translates the tile rotation in the layer data (default false)
+const translateFlips = true // this parameter translates the tile flips in the layer data (default false)

 tmx(tmxFile, translateFlips).then(data => {
     console.log(data)